tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 2. Instructor Do: Evolution of Fintech (15 mins)

-In this activity, students will be given a detailed view into the historical progression of the FinTech space; students will learn from where FinTech has come and where it is now.
+In this activity, students will be given a detailed view into the historical progression of the FinTech space; students will learn from where FinTech has come and the potential reasons for how it came to be.

 **File:** [slideshow-placeholder]()